BennJo101/Log_Distillery/README.md

 ## Saved Config

-Both HTML files remember your credentials between sessions using AES-256-GCM encryption via the browser's built-in Web Crypto API.
+Log Distillery remembers your credentials between sessions using AES-256-GCM encryption via the browser's built-in Web Crypto API.
 Nothing is stored in plain text.

 ### How it works